SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 ----------------------------

 Operator :newTerm:`precedence` gives some operators higher priority than others;
-these operators are calculated first.
+these operators are applied first.

 Operator :newTerm:`associativity` defines how operators of the same precedence are grouped together (or :newTerm:`associated`) ---